AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Evaluation

-We evaluate \thistool{} in terms of the exact match accuracy and the ValidPaste metric as a function of the confidence threshold on the model predictions.
+\textbf{RQ3.
+Can we improve the precision of \thistool{} by introducing a confidence threshold on its predictions?} We perform a systematic study of the \thistool{} uni-decoder and parallel-decoder model predictions as a function of the confidence threshold to determine if it can improve code adaptation quality, resulting in higher precision and semantic validity metrics.
+We expect low confidence predictions to be of inferior quality or to violate program semantics.
+To estimate its potential effect, we have measured the model performance in 20 equal-sized confidence threshold bins.
+We evaluate \thistool{} in terms of the exact match precision and the ValidPaste precision metrics as a function of the confidence threshold on the model predictions.
 To facilitate this study, we exponentiated the log-probability scores of the output sequences generated by \thistool{} to fit into the 0 to 1 probability range.
 As introduced in~\ref{sec:model}, the parallel-decoder model creates a copy of the decoder for each anonymized symbol in a pasted snippet then each decoder predicts a name independently from the rest.
 As such, each variable prediction receives its own prediction probability.
 On the other hand, the uni-decoder model variant de-anonymizes all variables jointly, assigning a single probability to all the predicted variables in a given pasted snippet.
-Our analysis shows that in 89\% of the variables have predicted probabilities in the range of 0.7---0.985.
+Our analysis shows that 89\% of the predicted variables have probabilities in the 0.7---0.985 range.